Teatro Comunale di Bologna

 The Teatro Comunale di Bologna is an opera house in Bologna, Italy.
 Typically, it presents eight operas with six performances during its November to April season.

 While there had been various theatres presenting opera in Bologna since the early 17th century, they had either fallen into disuse or burnt down.
 However, from the early 18th century, the Teatro Marsigli-Rossi had been presenting operatic works by popular composers of the day including Vivaldi, Gluck, and Niccolò Piccinni.
-The Teatro Malvezzi, built in 1651, burned down in February 1745 and this event prompted the construction of a new public theatre, the Nuovo Teatro Pubblico, as the Teatro Comunale was first called when it opened on 14 May 1763.
+The Teatro Malvezzi, built in 1651, burned down in February 1745 and this event prompted the construction of a new theatre, the Nuovo Teatro Pubblico, as the Teatro Comunale was originally called when it opened on 14 May 1763.

 Design and inauguration

 Despite opposition from other competitors, the architect Antonio Galli Bibiena won the theatre design contract.
 The theatre's inaugural performance was Gluck's Il trionfo di Clelia, an opera which Gluck had composed for the occasion.
 A bell-shaped auditorium consisting of four tiers of boxes plus a royal box and small gallery with a ceiling decorated as if open to the sky, was built primarily of masonry as a protection against fire.
 However, much work remained unfinished, the facade in particular which was not completed until 1936.
 Also, many of the backstage facilities which would allow for the presentations of operas were unfinished and only completed due to competition from another theatre in 1805.

 It was to be the first major opera house to be constructed with public funds and owned by the municipality.
 Although 35 of its 99 boxes were sold for private use, the terms of ownership were also unique in that they have been described as being limited to "the right to rent in perpetuity" rather than outright ownership and control.

 Various renovations were undertaken between 1818 and 1820 and also in 1853/54.
 After fire destroyed much of the stage area in 1931, the theatre was closed, and it did not re-open until 14 November 1935.
 By that date, the original bell-shaped auditorium had given way to a horseshoe-shaped one seating 1,034 people.

+Over the years, the Teatro Comunale di Bolonga evolved into a central institution in the cultural life of the city.
+It became a training ground for ongoing or emerging Italian operatic talent, while also hosting performances and premieres by renowned composers such as Verdi, Rossini, and Donizetti.